Iodine and Iodides in Seaweeds and Supplements

 Ratio of Molecular Iodine to Iodides in Green, Brown and Red Algae

-We want to have an estimate of the I2 to I- ratio that the Japanese consume by eating seaweed.
+We want to have an estimate of the molecular iodine (I2) to iodide (I-) ratio that the Japanese consume by eating seaweed.
 We will consider what kinds of seaweeds the Japanese are eating and how much of each kind is eaten.
-We will also consider the I2 to I- ratio attributed to the different phyla.
+We will also consider the molecular iodine to iodide ratio attributed to each phyla.
 After putting this information together we will provide an estimate of the average molecular iodine to iodide ratio for consumed seaweeds in Japan.

 The Most Consumed Seaweeds in Japan

 Nori is the most consumed edible seaweed in Japan.
 It accounts for 45% of seaweed consumption.12 The second most consumed seaweed is Wakame which accounts for 30% of seaweed consumption.13 These two seaweeds alone make up 75% of the seaweed consumed.
 Most of the remaining 25% is attributed to brown seaweeds like Kombu, Bladderwrack and Hijiki.
 Attributing the remaining 25% to brown algae is a reasonable estimate then.

 Iodine Content Of The Most Consumed Seaweeds

 We reference two sources for the iodine content of seaweeds.
 The first is a study done using samples from multiple Asian countries.14 In this study, samples were taken from Japan, China, Taiwan, Korea and Thailand.
 The second source is a study done using samples only from Japan.15 The table below compares the results of both studies and show that the relative amounts of iodine in seaweeds are consistent.

 In both studies it is clear that Kombu has a much higher concentration of iodine than Wakame and Nori, and Nori as the lowest concentration of iodine.
 These factors come into play when we use this information to assign weights to the molecular iodine to iodide ratios of different seaweeds.
 Since we are interested in the iodine intake from the Japanese diet we will use the data from the Japanese study in our analysis.

 Molecular Iodine to Iodide Ratios for Brown, Green and Red Algae